Politics and Philosophy BA

 -

-Drugs are big business and politically salient, yet their production, trade, distribution and regulation are understudied in politics.
+Drugs are big businesses and politically salient, yet their production, trade, distribution and regulation are understudies in politics.
 Narcotics are rooted in complex webs of public, private and criminal power, with diverse consequences for growth, development, security and health.
-This module explores this evolving panorama: it traces the political evolution of therapeutic/psychotropic substances from the opium wars to prohibition, before analysing the 'War on Drugs', the attendant creation of mafia violence, and the emergence of 'narco-states'.
-Later classes address contemporary experiments in legalisation and decriminalisation, the development of licit recreational narcotics industries, and the implications for the global prohibitionist architecture.

 -

-This module focuses on how parliaments and legislatures operate and is founded on the basis of theoretically-informed but policy-relevant teaching.
-It therefore attempts to provide students with a sense of why cultures, traditions and informal relationships matter as much (if not more) than formal procedures.
-Although the House of Commons and the House of Lords provide the main institutional focus for this module students will be encouraged to adopt a comparative approach whenever possible and to situate their analysis within an appreciation of the changing role of parliament within evolving frameworks of multi-level governance.
+The House of Commons and the House of Lords will provide the main institutional focus for this module, but you will be encouraged to adopt a comparative approach where possible to situate your analysis within an appreciation of the changing role of parliament within evolving frameworks of multi-level governance.Â

 -

 Recent years have seen a tide of pressures impact on policy makers.
 Fuelling distrust and disaffection with public policy making, populist politicians have blamed civil servants for alleged corruption.
 Political leaders have also pushed for fundamental changes in how states operate.
 From the bottom up, social movements have put pressure on policy makers to revolutionise racial and gender equality, and respond to climate catastrophe.
-Technological innovations confront policy makers with a new and alienating future.
+Technological innovations confront policy makers with a new and alienating future.Â

 20 credits